China Eastern Airlines unveils Zootopia-themed airplane

-Shanghai, China, May 28, 2024 (GLOBE NEWSWIRE) -- China Eastern Airlines is taking Zootopia to the sky as a Zootopia-themed airplane of the company was unveiled on May 24.
+SHANGHAI, China, May 29, 2024 (GLOBE NEWSWIRE) -- China Eastern Airlines is taking Zootopia to the sky as a Zootopia-themed airplane of the company was unveiled on May 24.

 It is the sixth Disney-themed aircraft to join the fleet of China Eastern Airlines, and also a collaboration between the company and Shanghai Disney Resort, echoing the world's first Zootopia land that opened in Shanghai last year.